alibaba/transmittable-thread-local/README-EN.md

 ### 2.3 Use Java Agent to decorate thread pool implementation class

-In this usage, transmission is transparent\(no decoration operation\).
+In this usage, transmittance is transparent\(no decoration operation\).

 Sample code: